 As the world’s largest free-standing mountain, Mount Kilimanjaro is an impressive peak with fascinating geology.
 Rather than simply a mountain, Mount Kilimanjaro is actually a stratovolcano, which means that it is a huge volcano.
 In fact, Mount Kilimanjaro is actually three volcanoes!
 So, what is this massive African multi-volcano peak made up of?

 Kilimanjaro geology: As a stratovolcano, Mount Kilimanjaro is made up of ash, lava, and rock, with large quantities of basalts and andesites.
 It began to form nearly 750,000 years ago when molten lava erupted through the Earth’s crust and began to push rock and sediment upwards.

-Mount Kilimanjaro is Africa’s tallest mounting, standing at an impressive 5,895 meters.
+Mount Kilimanjaro is Africa’s tallest mountain, standing at an impressive 5,895 meters.
 It is located in northeastern Tanzania, and as a free-standing mountain, it is not associated with any mountain range.
 The three volcanos that makeup Kilimanjaro are known as Kibo, Mawenzi, and Shira, with Kibo being the center and tallest of the three.

 The three peaks have been affected in differing fashion due to the process of erosion over hundreds of thousands of years.
 Shira has been flattened into a broad plateau, with the remaining rim of the volcanic crater deeply cut into the earth.
 Mawenzi is much rockier, with a steeper incline, and erosion has cut harsh channels through the rock that makes some places nearly inaccessible.